gr3ysky/modaco/README.md

 ## Notes

 - We do not clear the files after the process.
 We would probably want them to be kept, ideally in a s3 bucket or similar.
-- Another efficient processing for product import can be achieved via RabbitMQ and multiple consumers.
-Current implementation uses distrubuted lock for handling concurrency issues.
-It is safe to use multiple instances of the api.